Photo: Jay Mather.

 Do you have questions, kudos, or other feedback?
 Let us know: info@deschuteslandtrust.org

-In 2017, the Deschutes Land Trust created a climate change strategy to help guide the Land Trust's work in ways that account for and respond to the impacts of climate change on Central Oregon.
-Our goal is to implement this strategy as we acquire new land, manage the land we already protect, and engage the community in our work.
-We also created this page so you can learn about our approach and the effects of climate change in our region.
+In 2017, the Deschutes Land Trust created our first climate change strategy to help guide the Land Trust's work in ways that account for and respond to the impacts of climate change on Central Oregon.
+Since then, we’ve been working to implement this strategy as we acquire new land, manage the land we already protect, and engage the community in our work.

 • We recognize the interconnectedness of all actions.
 Climate-responsive conservation cannot happen in isolation, and all decisions will have implications for other social, ecological, and/or economic outcomes.